Dana College: Closure

-The institution faced significant, on-going financial challenges in the 2000s.
+The institution faced significant financial challenges in the 2000s.
 Dana College reported that its deficit rose from $7,170,000 USD in 2005 to more than $12,550,000 USD in 2009.
 The Dana College Board of Regents attempted to convince major donors to make contributions to the college.
 Yet Dana College was unable to attract the donations to erase the deficit and fund on-going operations.
-This lack of financial support for the institution was because of two major problems: The global financial crisis which resulted in the Great Recession of 2008 meant that several prospective donors were unable and/or unwilling to contribute, coupled with a lack of a "big grand vision for what Dana could become", according to one Regent who served during that period.

-In 2010, the Dana College Board of Regents made a decision to structure an agreement to sell Dana College to an investment group, Dana Education Corporation.
-The investment group proposed to transform Dana into a for-profit institution with a focus on "doubling enrollment, aggressively marketing the school and building Dana's study abroad program".

-However, this proposed change of control was not accepted by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-The sale of Dana College to the investment group collapsed.
-On June 30, 2010, the Dana College Board of Regents elected to cease operations, citing a multimillion-dollar deficit.

-On July 14, 2010, the Dana College Board of Regents wrote in a letter to alumni and supporters "We are firm in our belief that politics, not substance and reason, drove the ultimate decision."
-Attempts made by students, faculty, staff, alumni and other supporters of Dana College to influence the Higher Learning Commission to reverse its decision failed.

-Students were offered the ability to transfer the University of Nebraska at Omaha and Grand View University in Iowa, through formal teach-out plans.
+In 2010, a private equity company announced its intent to purchase Dana College.
+The sale would have caused Dana to lose its not-for-profit status and would turn Dana into a for-profit college.
+However, the accreditation committee refused to transfer the accreditation to the new owners, causing Dana to close.

 Midland University of Fremont, Nebraska, allowed all former Dana College students to transfer all Dana college credits, honored all Dana academic, athletic and need-based scholarships and grants, and waived enrollment deposits for Dana students.
 Of the roughly 600 Dana students, approximately 275 enrolled at Midland in the fall of 2010.